 Finding the Lowest Cost Car to Insure

-If you don’t want to drive one of the most expensive cars to insure, then it’s imperative that you look for something insurance companies like.
+If you don’t want to drive one of the higher priced cars to insure, then it’s imperative that you look for something insurance companies like.
 For older cars, insurance companies use their history of claims on that model to determine a price.
 For newer vehicles without a track record, they turn to safety ratings for the perceived cost.
 They’ll also evaluate it based on the cost of parts, anti-collision features, and the system set up to deter theft.

 Then, they look at your profile.
 For example, why do you think so many family sedans and SUVs are listed as the lowest to insure?
 That’s because they tend to be driven by family-focused people that use caution on the road.
 It’s not typical to see a careless young person behind the wheel.

 The cheapest cars to insure include these models at this time: